fission/fission/Documentation/docs-site/content/tutorial/access-secret-cfgmap-in-function.md

 $ kubectl -n default create configmap bar --from-literal=TEST_KEY=TESTVALUE
 ```

-Or create both of them with following YAML.
+Or use `kubectl create -f <filename.yaml>` to create these from a YAML file.

 ``` yaml
 apiVersion: v1